Tortellini Pasta Salad

 - Castelvetrano olives.
 These are my absolute favorite olives because they have the best texture and flavor.
 You could swap in a different variety, if desired.
 Whatever olives you use, just make sure they’re pitted.

-- Basil and Arugula.
+- Fresh basil and srugula.
 I love the fresh element that these add to the pasta salad, but you could omit either if you’re not a fan.

 - Sun-dried tomato vinaigrette.
 We’re making our own dressing here with sun-dried tomatoes, dried herbs, white balsamic, olive oil, lemon zest, dijon mustard, and lemon juice.
 It’s so fresh and bright!
 You could also swap in just about any Italian vinaigrette recipe, store-bought or homemade.